An evidence-based briefing

 CIHI National Health Expenditure Trends (2025)

+An estimated 28,000 Canadians died waiting for surgery or diagnostic scans in 2023-24.
 Canada has the longest wait times of any universal healthcare system in the developed world.
 Orthopedic surgery: 40-50 weeks.
 Neurosurgery: 30-35 weeks.
-An MRI takes 10-12 weeks to get - in Germany, it's 1-2 weeks.
-The idea that long waits are an inevitable consequence of universal coverage is false.
+An MRI takes 10-12 weeks - in Germany, it's 1-2 weeks.
+The system isn't collapsing, but it's brittle - backstopped by individual heroism rather than structural capacity.
+The idea that long waits are inevitable under universal coverage is false.
 The Netherlands, Germany, France, and Australia all have universal systems with dramatically shorter waits.

 What would fix this